 Reversion terms.
 Look for provisions entitled "Termination," "Term," "Reversion," "Grant of Rights," "Exploitation," or "Commercialization" to find reversionary rules.

 Assignment terms.
 Be careful if a license agreement says it is "perpetual" or lasts "for the life of the copyright" or has similar language.
-This type of agreement would probably amount to an assignment of your rights.
+This type of agreement would probably amount to an assignment of your copyright.

 Why some companies like an assignment with reversion.
 Many companies prefer an assignment with a reversion of rights to a license agreement because an assignment gives the company unfettered control over the art.
-It has the freedom to create variations or derivatives of the artwork and can enjoy the other legal benefits of ownership (like suing an infringer, dealing with a bankruptcy, or sublicensing rights).
+It has the freedom to create variations or derivatives of the artwork and can enjoy the other legal benefits of ownership (like suing an infringer, dealing with a bankruptcy, or benefiting from sublicensing rights).